A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Discussion

 \section{Discussion}

 We choose to focus the discussion on the estimate of the new baryonic components added to the self-consistent multi-probe approach developed in B24.
 We start in Sect.~\ref{sect:BCG_upsilon} by analysing our estimate of the BCG \& ICL stellar mass in light of the SED estimates provided in B25a (section~5.3).
 We follow up in Sect.~\ref{sect:SMBH_discuss} and \ref{sect:Kurtosis_discuss}, where we discuss the probable biases of BCG \& ICL stellar mass estimates with the neglected BCG super massive black hole (SMBH) and assumption of the BCG \& ICL stellar kinematics.
+We complete the discussion on the BCG \& ICL component with its degeneracy with the DM mass profile at Sect.~\ref{sect:ML_DM_degeneracy}.
 We then discuss our estimate of the SsHMR and its dependence on the initial stellar mass estimated from cluster members in Sect.~\ref{sect:SsHMR_discuss} and \ref{sect:IMF_CL}.